aedin/Frontiers_Supplement/Paper_Figs/README.md

 ## Figure 1

-`fig1.R` produces these histograms
+`fig1.R` produces the histograms shown in this figure.

 <img src="imgs/Fig1 UPDATED with 10x.jpg" width="600"/>

 ## Figure 2

-`fig2bc.R` produces the plots for parts b and c
+`fig2bc.R` produces the plots for parts b and c, following the workflow described in part a.

-`fig2d.R` produces the plots for part d
+`fig2d.R` produces the plots for part d.

 <img src="imgs/Fig2 UPDATED.jpg" width="600"/>